 The Biggest Lead Killer: No Clear Call-to-Action

 The single most common issue we see on small business websites is a missing or buried call-to-action.
 Your visitors need to know exactly what to do next, and they need to see it without scrolling.
 "Contact Us" buried in the footer isn't enough.
 Your primary action (call, book, get a quote, request info) should be visible the moment someone lands on your homepage, and repeated on every key page.
-Studies show that placing a call-to-action above the fold can increase conversions by 8-15%.
+CTAs placed within the first viewport — before the visitor scrolls — tend to outperform buried ones.

 If visitors have to hunt for how to contact you, most of them won't bother.